-Prescription drug recalls
+Prescription drug recalls and shortages

 At Sharp Health Plan, we believe our members deserve a trusted health care partner and advocate.
 So, when we are notified of a Food and Drug Administration (FDA) Class I or Class II drug recall, we promptly notify affected members and their prescribing doctors.